Hari-Penumudi/Hari-Penumudi/README.md

 - 👋 Hi, I’m Hari Kiran,
 - 👀 A Data Enthusiast,
 - 🌱 Currently Upskilling in Data Science & ML,
-- 💞️ I’m looking for an Oppurtunity to put my skills into action,
+- 💞️ Experienced business analyst with 3 years of hands-on experience in data analysis, market research, and project management.
+Skilled in translating business requirements into technical       solutions, conducting thorough data analysis to drive informed decision-making, and collaborating with cross-functional teams to achieve business goals.
+Proven track record of              delivering actionable insights and implementing process improvements.
+Currently seeking new opportunities to apply my analytical skills and contribute to the success of a dynamic
+      organization."
 - 📫 Do not hesitate to reach me out on https://www.linkedin.com/in/hari-kiran-offcial/ .

 <!---